BouyertheDestroyer/BIRD_models/README.md

 > [!IMPORTANT]
 > As of December 9, a new way to create models is listed within the BIRD menu.
 Models created with the new method will spawn near your bird.
 Models created with the old method described below will spawn at the absolute position where you published them.
+>
-> If you don't need your model at a specific position, the new method is recommended.
+> The new method is recommended unless you want your model at a specific position.

 Open [bird-mod-template.rbxl](https://github.com/BouyertheDestroyer/BIRDmod/raw/main/bird-mod-template.rbxl) in Roblox Studio.
 This is a limited copy of the map with some sample models.